stevedsun/stevedsun.github.io/content/posts/2022/2022-5-8_lexer_design.md

 - Section
 - Key/value pair

-First of all, we need to define a struct which represents the Fluent-bit configuration file.
+First of all, we need to define a struct that represents the Fluent-bit configuration file.

 ```go
 type FluentBitConf struct {